startasystems/testnet-projects/001/README.md

 # Starta Systems | Start[001] NFT Hotsite

-> NFT Hotsite & Application, Theme: Start[001], Version: 1.0 | PWA.
-This is our first fully responsive startup HTML pages, built on web3 with Ethereum, PHP, Bootstrap 4+ Framework and css3.
+> NFT Hotsite & Application, Start[001], Version: 1.0.1 | PWA.
+This is our first fully responsive startup HTML pages, built on web3 with Ethereum, Javascript, Bootstrap 4+ Framework and css3.

+This project aims to create fully responsive HTML page templates that are managed by **ethereum wallets** that own these **exclusive NFT's** templates.

+Only **NFT's owners** have access to the **full administrative system**, but all codes are public and available on github.
+So anyone can test both the pages and the administrative system, but only the NFT's owners can create, modify and deploy new versions.

 ## Tecnologies

-- Ethereum, PHP, Javascript, HTML5, CSS3
+- Ethereum, Javascript, HTML5, CSS3

 ## Screenshots